📝 Food safety and HACCP · ⏱️ 4 min read

 Routine 5: Temperature monitoring (2 minutes)

-Wrong temperature is the fastest way to lose products.
-Too warm and everything spoils faster.
-Too cold and you freeze products that shouldn't be frozen.
+Wrong temperature destroys products faster than anything else.
+Too warm and everything spoils quickly.
+Too cold and you'll freeze products that shouldn't be frozen.

 • Cooler: between 0°C and 4°C